Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: Implementation

 \subparagraph*{Initialization.}

-In the initialization phase the first component of $T_{1}$ is built, and the corresponding contracted version of $T_{2}$, from now on referred to as \emph{corresponding component} of $T_{2}$, is built as well.
-At the end of this phase, the first component of $T_{1}$ will be stored in the preorder layout in a new array (different than the one produced by the parser) and similarly the corresponding component of $T_{2}$, which however will be stored in the postorder layout instead.
+In the initialization step, the preprocessing parts of the algorithms are performed (see Sections \ref{sec:binaryMain} and \ref{sec:generalMain}), where the first component of $T_{1}$ is built, and the corresponding contracted version of $T_{2}$, from now on referred to as \emph{corresponding component} of~$T_{2}$, is built as well.
+After this step, the first component of $T_{1}$ is stored in an array (different than the one produced by the parser) following the preorder layout.
+Similarly, the corresponding component of $T_{2}$ is stored in an array following the postorder~layout.

-Note that the first component of $T_{1}$ is $T_{1}$ and the component of $T_{2}$ is $T_{2}$.
-The main difference lies in the representation of the nodes of $T_{1}$ and $T_{2}$ that now have to store different variables/counters.
-The reason why we do not immediately build these components while parsing the input, is because we want to make the experiments as fair as possible.
-The main focus in the experiments is comparing the algorithms and not the different parser implementations.
-All previous implementations after parsing the input, stored the trees in a layout format and then proceeded with the main part of the algorithm.
-We do exactly the same, so that only the time of the initialization phase contributes to the total execution time of the algorithm, and not the parser.

 \subparagraph*{Distance Computation.}